Glycine N-carboxyanhydride

 Glycine N-carboxyanhydride is an organic compound with the formula HNCH(CO)2O.
-A colorless solid, it is the product of the phosgenation of glycine.
+A colorless solid, it is the product of phosgenation (reaction with phosgene) of glycine.
 Glycine N-carboxyanhydride is the simplest member of the amino acid N-carboxyanhydrides.
-It is also the parent of the 2,5-Oxazolidinedione family of heterocycles.
+It is also the parent of the 2,5-oxazolidinedione family of heterocycles.

 Other derivatives

 2,5-Oxazolidinediones can also be prepared from Schiff base derivatives of amino acids.